Create an Open Source WhatsApp clone app using MesiboEstimated reading time: 4 minutes

-You must run this code on a real device!
-Hence it is also expected that you have access to Android or iPhone to run this app.
+Also, please note that you must run this code on a real device.
+Therefore, it’s essential to have access to an Android or iPhone device to run the app.

-This tutorial is broken into multiple parts.
-Instead of making you wait till the end to build both the apps, we will quickly build apps first and then dwell into details later.
+This tutorial is divided into multiple parts to ensure a seamless learning experience.
+Instead of making you wait until the end to build both apps, we’ll first build the apps quickly and then delve into the details.

-- In this part, we will learn about the features and key components of both the apps.
+- Part 1: We’ll learn about the features and key components of both apps.

-- We will then download the source code for iOS App, build and run it.
+- Parts 2 to 4: We’ll download the source code for Android, iOS, and web apps, and build and run them.

-- Finally, we will discuss contributing and requesting support if you need any help.
+Finally, we’ll discuss how you can contribute to the project and request support if you need any assistance.

 Key App Components & Third Party Libraries